-Chicken Stir Fry is an easy dinner idea, made with chicken, vegetables and a delicious stir fry sauce.
-This stir fry recipe is perfect for a weeknight meal.
+This Chicken Stir Fry is an easy dinner idea, made with chicken, vegetables and the best Stir Fry Sauce.
+This stir fry recipe is fresh, flavorful and healthy!

 The key to a good stir fry is a flavorful sauce.
 In this recipe, I use my best stir fry sauce.
-You can mix it up in ten minutes or less, and it’s so tasty with fresh ginger and garlic.
-This homemade sauce is so much better than anything you might buy at a store or restaurant.
+You can mix the sauce up in ten minutes or less, and it’s so tasty with fresh ginger and garlic.
+This homemade sauce is so much better than anything you might buy at the grocery store!

-- Make the Stir Fry Sauce: In a small bowl or jar, whisk together the sauce ingredients: chicken broth, soy sauce, honey, sesame oil, fresh ginger, garlic and cornstarch.
+- Make the Stir Fry Sauce: In a small bowl, liquid measuring cup or jar, whisk together all of the sauce ingredients.
 Set aside.

-- Chop the Chicken and Vegetables: Cut the broccoli into bite-size pieces and slice the carrots into thin matchsticks.
+- Chop the Chicken and Vegetables: Cut the broccoli into bite-size pieces and thinly slice the carrots on a slight diagonal.
 Put the broccoli and carrots in the same bowl, since you will add these to the stir fry at the same time.
-Slice your bell peppers and put them in a separate bowl.
+Slice the bell peppers and put them in a separate bowl.
 Slice the green onions and set them aside.
-Once the vegetables are chopped, cut your chicken breasts into 1-inch cubes.
+Once the vegetables are chopped, cut the chicken breasts into 1-inch cubes.

-- Brown the Chicken: Heat some olive oil in a large skillet or wok.
+- Brown the Chicken: Heat a tablespoon of olive oil in a large skillet.
 When the pan is very hot, add the cubes of chicken and cook until the chicken begins to brown and is almost cooked through.
 Transfer the chicken to a clean plate.
 The chicken will finish cooking when you add it back to the skillet with the sauce.

-- Stir Fry Vegetables: Add more oil to the pan, along with the broccoli and carrots.
+- Stir Fry Vegetables: Add another tablespoon of oil to the pan, along with the broccoli and carrots.
 Cook, stirring often, for 2 minutes.
-Then add the bell peppers to the pan and stir fry for a few more minutes, until the vegetables are just starting to become tender.
+Then add the bell peppers to the pan and stir fry for a few more minutes, until the vegetables are crisp-tender.

 - Add the Sauce: Return the chicken to the pan with the vegetables.
 Stir in the sauce and cook, stirring, until the sauce thickens.
 This will take 2 to 3 minutes.

-- Serve Over Rice: Finally, stir in the green onions and serve your stir fry over rice.
+- Serve Over Rice: Finally, stir in the green onions and serve your stir fry over cooked white rice, brown rice, cauliflower rice, quinoa or noodles.
 Enjoy!